 Kids respect when we lead like Jesus.
 They know and feel they are heard, understood, cared for, respected and they return that respect.
-In homes where Influential parenting or our coaching have led to this, the kids end up acting and interacting with parents in ways that cause us to respect them.
+In homes where Influential Parenting or our one-on-one work has led to this, the kids end up acting and interacting with parents in ways that cause us to respect them.
 It starts with us.
 We are their shepherds.
 This becomes a mutual respect circle where we respect one another more and more which helps us become more and more positive and encouraging with each other.
 This is not possible without the building blocks of unconditional love, trust, forgiveness, and ongoing open communication.

-This is not where Deedee and I started as parents; we were demanding respect from our kids.
-We were rules and consequences and started with Growing Kids God’s Way, which led to our coming down on our kids, finding their faults and correcting them.
-When we began to really look at Jesus and how he led, shepherded and handled the failures and sins of the people around him, it was convicting and changed everything.
-At one point we had chore charts and battles over which task was easier or harder.
+This is not where I started as a parent; I demanded respect from my kids.
+I was rules and consequences and started with Growing Kids God’s Way, which led to me coming down on my kids, finding their faults and correcting them.
+When I began to really look at Jesus and how he led, shepherded and handled the failures and sins of the people around him, it was convicting and changed everything.
+At one point I had chore charts and battles over which task was easier or harder.
 Then the kids would forget to do the chores especially when they moved into adolescence.
 We also discovered we were doing everything as individuals not as a family.
 We weren’t emotionally connected or understanding each other.
 We focused on tasks and duties not relationship.
 Then we began to talk and ask questions.
 This helped us see we needed teamwork not individuality.

 We needed to be a team where we were all working at the same time towards a common goal.
 Wow, all of a sudden it became more fun or a race or competition.
 It became fun because we were serving, caring for and working together as a team.

 I often find kids become disrespectful when they are carrying unresolved issues and hurt inside.
-They do not feel they can not bring them up and discuss with their parents.
-Over time they build up to the point where they no longer look up to or respect their parents and then the problems begin.
+They don’t feel they can bring them up and discuss them with their parents.
+Over time these issues build up to the point where the kids no longer look up to or respect their parents and then the problems begin.

 If you sense your kids have lost esteem for you, it’s a good bet they need to share some hard things with you.
 That’s when we need to reflect and ask ourselves some questions: